Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Reactions between ions in solution

-where the summation over \textit{i} includes all reactants and products. \textit{In this section, the stoichiometric numbers $\nu_i$ are negative for reactants, and positive for products (different from the next section).} We include in the chemical potential the reference term, $\overline{\mu}_{\text{ref},i}$, the ideal contribution, $RT \ln \left( c_i / c\s{ref} \right)$, and the Coulombic effects related to the $\ln \gamma_\pm$-terms of the last section~\cite{Wright_2007}.
+where the summation over \textit{i} includes all reactants and products.
+The stoichiometric numbers $\nu_i$ are negative for reactants, and positive for products.
+We include in the chemical potential the reference term, $\overline{\mu}_{\text{ref},i}$, the ideal contribution, $RT \ln \left( c_i / c\s{ref} \right)$, and the Coulombic effects related to the $\ln \gamma_\pm$-terms of the last section~\cite{Wright_2007}.
 We then arrive at